Everything You Need to Know About Florida Cell Phone Driving Laws

 CAN YOU USE A CELL PHONE WHILE DRIVING IN FLORIDA?

 In recent years there has been an effort by some politicians to ban all cell phone use while driving in Florida.
-As of 2019, however, many mobile phone activities in Florida are still not illegal.
-For example, it is not illegal in Florida to make or receive phone calls on your cell phone while driving with a few exceptions.
-It is also not illegal to text using hands free voice activated technology while driving.
-On the other hand, it is illegal to text using a hand-held device.
+Currently, it is illegal to text using a hand-held device while driving.
 It is also illegal to search for and read information on the internet or while using apps.
 Lastly, it is illegal to use headphones, earphones or headsets while driving.

 THE FLORIDA CELL PHONE AND DRIVING LAW